pevers/images-scraper/README.md

 # images-scraper

-This a simple way to scrape Google images using Puppeteer.
+Simple NPM package to scrape Google images using Puppeteer.
 The headless browser will behave as a 'normal' user and scrolls to the bottom of the page until there are enough results.

 **Please note that this is not an ideal approach to scrape images.
 It is only a demonstration to scrape images from Google.
 If you don't care about the source, it is probably better to use a different search engine with an API, such as Bing.**